 Guillaume Le Moing

-I am a third-year PhD student in computer vision at WILLOW, a joint research laboratory between the Department of Computer Science of École Normale Supérieure (ENS) and Inria Paris, working under the supervision of Cordelia Schmid and Jean Ponce.
-I am interested in computer vision, deep learning and generative modeling.
-I have been working on controllable image and video synthesis, with downstream prediction tasks like anticipating the future, and creative applications like content editing.
+I am a Research Scientist at Google DeepMind in Paris.
+I completed in 2024 my PhD in computer vision at Willow, a joint research lab between the Department of Computer Science of École normale supérieure (ENS) and Inria Paris, collaborating with Cordelia Schmid and Jean Ponce.
+I am interested in computer vision, deep learning with topics around generative modeling and motion understanding.
+I have been working on controllable image and video synthesis, with downstream tasks like anticipating the future, and creative applications like content editing.
 I have received a MSc degree in Executive Engineering from École des Mines de Paris and a MSc degree in Artificial Intelligence, Systems and Data from PSL Research University.

 News